teemupa/tg-bot/README.md

 This project is written in Python using the amazing [python-telegram-bot ](https://github.com/python-telegram-bot/python-telegram-bot) wrapper module.
 More features to come whenever I have the time to add them.

+To run the the project, remember to create the config.py file.

 ### Resources

 * Ski track data is based on [Fluent Outdoors](https://oulu.fluentprogress.fi/outdoors).